alisw/alibuild/docs/user.markdown

       --fetch-repos, -u     Fetch repository updates

-## Speedup build process by using a build store

-In order to avoid rebuilding packages every single time we start from scratch, aliBuild supports the concept of an object store where already built tarballs are kept.
-This means that if it notices that a recipe being built has the same hash of one of the tarballs in the store, it will fetch it, unpack, and relocate it as required.
+## Using precompiled packages

+By running aliBuild with no special option on CC7, it will automatically try to use as many precompiled packages as possible by downloading them from a default central server.
+By using precompiled packages you lose the ability to pick some of them from your system.
+If you do not want to use precompiled packages and you want to pick as many packages as possible from your system, you should manually specify the `--always-prefer-system` option.

+It is possible to benefit from precompiled builds on every platform, provided that the server caching the builds is maintained by yourself.
+Since every build is stored as a tarball with a unique hash, it is sufficient to provide for a server or shared space where cached builds will be stored and made available to others.

-In order to specify the object store you can use the option `--remote-store <uri>` where `<uri>` is either a file path, or in the for `ssh://<hostname>:<path>`.
-Notice the latter will use ssh to connect to the host, therefore you must make sure you have access to `<hostname>`.
+In order to specify the cache store, use the option `--remote-store <uri>`, where `<uri>` can be:

-If you have write access to the store, you can upload tarballs by specifying `--write-store <uri>` or by adding `::rw` to the `--remote-store` uri.

-Support for web based repository is foreseen, but not yet implemented.
+* a local path, for instance `/opt/alibuild_cache`,
+* a remote SSH accessible path, `ssh://<host>:<path>`,
+* an unencrypted rsync path, `rsync://<host>/path`,
+* a HTTP(s) server, `http://<host>/<path>`.

+The first three options can also be writable (if you have proper permissions): if you specify `::rw` at the end of the URL, your builds will be cached there.
+This is normally what sysadmins do to precache builds: other users can simply use the same URL in read-only mode (no `::rw` specified) to fetch the builds.

+You need to make sure you have proper filesystem/SSH/rsync permissions of course.

+It is also possible to specify a write store different from the read one by using the `--write-store` option.

 ## Developing packages locally